 You still utilize the specialist roles we outlined above, with SDRs, AEs, and Customer Success reps.
 But instead of having all of your SDRs or AEs compete against each other, with a podular organization of your sales team, pods compete with other pods.
-Each pod works together to win the customer, and keep them happy afterwards.
+Each pod works together to win the customer, and keep them happy afterward.
 They’re more fluid, and come up with ideas independently.

 - Because pods work in close-knit teams, your sales team doesn’t just care about their own step in the process, but about the entire customer journey.

-- High empathy and understanding within pods, less friction and better communication
+- High empathy and understanding within pods, less friction, and better communication

 - Pods are more flexible and agile